Befriending volunteer

 It's a terrible thing to be lonely.
 Did you know that 1.2 million older people are chronically lonely?
 You can do something to help by becoming a befriender with Age UK Shropshire Telford & Wrekin.

 Befrienders are matched with an older person in the community.
-They visit them on a regular basis to provide companionship, sometimes taking them out on short trips or accompanying them to a local activity.
+They will either visit them on a regular basis to provide companionship, sometimes taking them out on short trips or accompanying them to a local activity, or they will telephone them on a regular basis to provide companionship and support.

 What you will get out of it